bostrom/text-to-image/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Link to codesandbox.io or a snippet that will showcase the issue.
+Use [this sandbox](https://codesandbox.io/s/text-to-image-example-r8h1o?file=/src/index.ts) as base.

 **Expected behavior**
 A clear and concise description of what you expected to happen.